skoolkid/skoolkit/sphinx/source/components.rst

 RST handler
 -----------
-This class is used by the :ref:`control file generator <ctlGenerator>` (when activated by the ``--handle-rst`` option of :ref:`sna2ctl.py`) to handle the arguments of RST instructions.
+This class is used by the :ref:`control file generator <ctlGenerator>` (when activated by the ``--handle-rst`` option of :ref:`sna2ctl.py`) and by the :ref:`disassembler <disassembler>` (when activated by the ``--handle-rst`` option of :ref:`sna2skool.py`) to handle the arguments of RST instructions.
 It must supply the following API methods, in common with skoolkit.rst.RSTHandler:

 .. autoclass:: skoolkit.rst.RSTHandler
    :members: handle
    :noindex:

-The sub-block descriptor returned by :meth:`handle` must be 3-element tuple of the form::
+The sub-block descriptor returned by :meth:`handle` must be 2-element tuple of the form::

-  (subctl, sublengths, comment)
+  (subctl, sublengths)

 where:

 * ``subctl`` is the sub-block control directive: 'B' (DEFB) or 'W' (DEFW)
 * ``sublengths`` is a sequence of one or more sublengths for the sub-block
-* ``comment`` is the sub-block comment (which may be an empty string or *None*)

 Each sublength in ``sublengths`` must be a 2-element tuple of the form::